White Sea Bass

 All fish raised by HSWRI are tagged in the cheek with coded metal wires.
 Fisherman are encouraged to cut off and turn in the heads (at designated locations) of all caught White Sea Bass as the heads provide valuable information with regard to restocking efforts, and survivorship of hatchery raised fish verses non-hatchery raised fish.

-In 1994, SWYC Angler Bob Woodard presented his idea of taking on this project, to the Anglers Board.
-It was approved and from there he went to the SWYC Board of Directors with a plan to build a White Seabass Grow Out Facility.
+In 1994, SWYC Anglers went to the SWYC Board of Directors with a plan to build a White Seabass Grow Out Facility.
 It took approximately 18 months to raise the funds, get the permits and build the facility.
 Funds raised were inclusive of profits from our Bottom Fishing Tournament.

 Our first batch of fingerling white seabass was received on August 6, 1996.
 On November 1, 1996, there were 1,749 healthy fish released.
-Within the first five years of the project SWYC Anglers released 12,328 fish.
-As of December, 2009, our SWYC Grow Out facility has released a total of 29.498 healthy white seabass!
+Within the first five years of the project, SWYC Anglers released 12,328 fish.
+As of December 2009, our SWYC Grow Out facility released a total of 29,498 healthy white seabass!

 For the success of this project and the safety of the fish, ongoing general maintenance of these pens is necessary.
 Divers clean the pens prior to receiving new batches of fingerling.
 Automatic feeders, pumps, and general equipment have to be maintained and replaced, as needed.
 Tanks are removed for repair and maintenance as required.